 All projects are default set up to be open/shareable to the DI2E community, DI2E supports the movement toward being more open and visible with their efforts, and encourage all programs to promote the DI2E ideals of open architecture, open development, sharing and reuse, starting as early in the development life cycle as possible.

-DI2E DevTools is currently on the unclassified and SIPR, with a similar environment offered by NRO on JWICS. .
+DI2E DevTools is currently on the Unclassified, SIPR and Unclassified FVEY with a similar environment offered by NRO on JWICS. .

 Need a DI2E Account